jeganthirumeni/FXRate-BeamPipeline/README.md

 ## Solution :

-Developed a Beam Pipelin using Java to read from the file in google cloud storage, calculate the moving average through various PTransforms and save the output in Google Bigquery.
+Developed a Beam Pipeline using Java to read from the file in google cloud storage, calculate the moving average through various PTransforms and saves the output in Google Bigquery.

 #### Assumptions :